jacobwilliams/qtpyguihelper/README.md

 - **wxPython backend** as a cross-platform alternative
 - **tkinter backend** built into Python (no additional dependencies)
 - **GTK backend** via PyGObject (native Linux desktop integration, GTK3/GTK4 support)
+- **Flet backend** - Modern Material Design UI with beautiful animations and transitions

-The library automatically detects available backends and provides a unified interface, allowing you to switch between Qt, wxPython, tkinter, and GTK seamlessly.
+The library automatically detects available backends and provides a unified interface, allowing you to switch between Qt, wxPython, tkinter, GTK, and Flet seamlessly.

 ## Examples